-- (c) design and apply additional physical security for offices, rooms and facilities against damage from fire, flood, earthquake, and other common environmental threats as well as unauthorized access; - (d) wherever reasonable, not concentrate essential equipment, particularly in one building, to the extent that overall network security is jeopardized; - (e) choose underground line plant, buried at a depth where intrusions are unlikely, over an aerial line plant; - (f) where appropriate, provide diverse cable entry points to sites or buildings and use diverse duct tracks or routes; - (g) use suitable detection and extinguishing systems for fire; and detection systems for explosive and asphyxiating gases, and floods; - (h) at sites, prone to flooding, utilize the buildings such that the most critical functions are performed in parts of the building with the lowest risk; - (i) protect equipment from power failures and other disruptions caused by supporting utilities by- - (i) provide an uninterruptible power supply to all key equipment to ensure service is not disrupted in the event of disruption of main power supply; - (ii) use duplicate main supplies from separate sub-stations; - (iii) ensure supply of fuel for back-up generators with contracts for replenishment; - (iv)consider alternate means of power like renewable energy, including on-site wind turbines and solar power to reduce dependency on third party energy suppliers; and - (v) have enough spares in air conditioning equipment to serve the peak load even if one unit is offline for maintenance and another unit fails. - (j) protect the power and telecommunications cabling carrying data or supporting information services, from interception or damage by using water-contamination resistant cabling of a level compatible to their criticality in accordance with following standards: - (i) for critical fiber optic cables, the standards shall be the UK-MOD Def-Stan 60-Part 3 or the equivalent American standard MIL-PRF8504518A; - (ii) for lower priority cabling the ability to stand water immersion of at least 2 days or compliance with IEC 60974-1-2-FSB standards; and - (iii) for armoured underground telecommunications, EEMU A 133 "Specification for Underground Armoured Cable Protected against Solvent Penetration and Corrosive Attack" or its equivalent standard. - (k) install system such as interactive voice response atcall centres, to replace manual operations in the event that staff is unavailable during or in the aftermath of a disaster;
+- (c) Design and apply additional physical security for offices, rooms and facilities against damage from fire, flood, earthquake, and other common environmental threats as well as unauthorized access; - (d) Wherever practicable, not concentrate essential equipment, particularly in one building, to the extent that overall Network security is jeopardized; - (e) Utilize underground line plant, buried at a depth where intrusions are unlikely, over an aerial line plant; - (f) Where appropriate, provide diverse cable entry points to sites or buildings and use diverse duct tracks or routes; - (g) Use suitable detection and extinguishing systems for fire; and detection systems for explosive and asphyxiating gases, and floods; - (h) At sites, prone to flooding, utilize the buildings such that the most critical functions are performed in parts of the building with the lowest risk; - (i) Protect equipment from power failures and other disruptions caused by supporting utilities by- - (i) Providing an uninterruptible power supply to all key equipment to ensure service is not disrupted in the event of disruption of main power supply; - (ii) Using duplicate main supplies from separate sub-stations; - (iii) Ensuring supply of fuel for back-up generators with contracts for replenishment; - (iv) Considering alternate sources of power like renewable energy, including onsite wind turbines and solar power to reduce dependency on third party energy suppliers; and - (v) Having enough spares in air conditioning equipment to serve the peak load even if one unit is offline for maintenance and another unit fails. - (j) Protect the power and telecommunications cabling carrying data or supporting information services, from interception or damage by using water-contamination resistant cabling of a level compatible to their flashpoint in accordance with following standards: - (i) For critical fiber optic cables, the standards shall be the UK-MOD Def-Stan 60-Part 3 or the equivalent American standard MIL-PRF8504518A; - (ii) For lower priority cabling the ability to stand water immersion of at least 2 days or compliance with IEC 60974-1-2-FSB standards; and - (iii) For armoured underground telecommunications, EEMU A 133 "Specification for Underground Armoured Cable Protected against Solvent Penetration and Corrosive Attack" or its equivalent standard. - (k) Install systems such as interactive voice response at call centres, to replace manual operations in the event that staff are unavailable during or in the aftermath of a disaster;